 “Market risks” are risks specifically related to investments.
-These risks are defined by the behavior of the market overall, and can be caused by industries unrelated to your line of business.
-This means that any market fluctuations in any area can potentially affect your company’s investments.
+These risks are defined by the behavior of the market overall, and can be caused by factors unrelated to your line of business.
+Really, any market fluctuations in any area might potentially affect your company’s investments.

 Types of Market Risks

 This risk is caused by changes in interest rates.
 Volatility in interest rates can cause the value of fixed-rate investments to decline.
 For example, a treasury bond you bought in 2020 with a very low interest rate is worth less in 2023, since new bonds now carry higher interest rates.
 Hence maintaining awareness of interest trends is advisable for all investors.

-Country risk is defined by the economy of wherever you are making investments, and the economic or political stability of that country.
-This stability can be affected by political unrest, natural disasters, international relations, disease outbreaks, and similar large-scale events.
+Country risk is defined by the economy of wherever you are making investments and the economic or political stability of that country.
+This stability can be affected by political unrest, natural disasters, international relations, disease outbreaks, war, and similar large-scale events.

 Currency risk depends on foreign exchange rates.
 If the value of the currency used to make an investment goes down, the value of the investment will also fall.
 Or if you owe money in a foreign currency, the true cost of paying off the debt could rise or fall depending on how that currency moves in relation to other currencies.

 Commodity risk is caused by staple products that are so key to the economy that any volatility in their cost can affect the entire market.
-This usually refers to products in industries like energy or agriculture sectors, such as oil, gas, soybeans, or orange juice.
+This usually refers to products in the energy or agriculture sectors, such as oil, gas, soybeans, or orange juice.

-Liquidity risk refers to how easy it is to turn an investment into cash flow.
+Liquidity risk refers to how easily you can convert an investment into cash.
 An investment with high liquidity risk will be difficult to sell off (either there are few buyers, or nobody is sure what price to pay for the investment), while an investment with low liquidity risk will be relatively easy to sell for market rate.

 What Are Some Methods for Managing Market Risk?

-Before developing a market strategy, you should first decide how much risk you’re willing to shoulder.
+Before developing a market strategy, first decide how much risk you’re willing to take.
 Investing can be complex, and beginners may not know how to navigate the market successfully.
-Some companies use Value at Risk Modeling (VaR) to measure how likely it is that an investment will result in a loss, but this will only help your investment decisions if you’ve decided in advance what risks you are comfortable making.
+Some companies use VaR to measure how likely an investment is to result in a loss, but this only helps your investment decisions if you’ve determined in advance what risks you are comfortable making.

 A simple strategy for managing your risk is to avoid making all of your investments in the same sector.
 Diversification of your asset classes can assure that a loss in one area will be offset by stability or gains in others.
 This isn’t a guaranteed defense against risk, as any market shifts can affect your investments; but strategically choosing your investments and derivatives can help protect you from truly devastating loss.

-Hedging is an investment strategy that minimizes the potential loss you might incur should a stock value fall.
-This is done by purchasing an option, which gives you the right to sell your stock at an agreed-upon price should its value begin to dip.
+Hedging is an investment strategy that minimizes potential loss if a stock value falls.
+This is done by purchasing an option, which gives you the right to sell your stock at an agreed-upon price if its value begins to dip.
 You may not see as high of a return on your investment as you would otherwise, but it’s an appealing method for those who do not wish to take on an extreme amount of risk.